-ON THIS PAGE: You will find information about how many people learn they have MDS each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with MDS each year.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Source: American Cancer Society.